Including one with this old thing in it

 Groundhog Day (1993)

 Wouldn’t it be beautiful and fitting if I said something about loving this movie so much that I watched it day after day for ever?
-Yeah, well fuck you, that didn’t happen.
-Although I have watched it about four times.
+Unfortunately not, though I have watched it about four times.

 This Is Spinal Tap (1984)